tetris245/ULTRAbc/README.md

 Changes for future version

 * Added "First rooms with friends" parameter in Chat Search menu
+* Extended the alphabetical order in Preferences screens to the General Preferences
 * Removed "Order rooms by number of friends" from the alphabetical Online Preferences screen